InterDigitalInc/AdvantEDGE/go-packages/meep-sandbox-ctrl-client/docs/ActiveScenarioApi.md

 # **GetActiveScenarioDomain**
 > Domains GetActiveScenarioDomain(ctx, optional)
-Get deployed scenario's domain element hierarchy
+Get domain elements from the deployed scenario

-Returns the deployed scenario's domain element hierarchy
+Returns a filtered list of domain elements from the deployed scenario using the provided query parameters

 ### Required Parameters